shwezhu/shwezhu.github.io/content/post/build-website/005-vps-basic-config.md

 $ sudo vi .ssh/authorized_keys
 ```

-Then you can login directly:
+Then you can login directly.

 ## 2. oh-my-zsh shell